 Here are some tips to help you write your story and make it as strong as possible:

 3. Paint a picture for your reader.
 While it’s important to stick to the facts, you don’t want your description to be too matter-of-fact — that can be boring, and if your story is boring, people won’t read it.
-Add some colorful details or personal information to your story to help people connect to it.
-So, if you’re fundraising to throw your son an amazing high school graduation party, think about your son.
-What are his hobbies?
-What’s most special about him?
-Did he have any struggles in high school that make graduation especially important?
-If you’re writing about yourself, think about what you want people to know about you.
-Make a list of three things you think are interesting and important to know about you and work those items into your description.
+Add some colorful details to your story to help people connect to it.
+So, if you’re fundraising for a new addition to your animal rescue, who are the animals you rescue?
+What’s most special about your location?

-5. Put key sentences in bold.
+4. Put key sentences in bold.
 Putting key sentences in bold will draw people’s eyes to them (remember that most people have very short attention spans) and make your description look more appealing.
 To make a sentence bold, highlight it and press “Control + B” or “Command + B.”

-8. Add a video.
+7. Add a video.
 “Don’t tell me, show me,” was what we learned about writing in school.
 You can take that advice literally by adding a video to your story.
 Mightycause does not host videos, so you will have to upload your video to YouTube or Vimeo first, but you can embed it in your description to make your page more dynamic.
 (Both YouTube and Vimeo offer free basic accounts.)

 Add a photo: Add a photo to the middle of your story.
 This will help inspire people to keep reading!
 You can wrap the text in paragraph two around your photo.